 If you must explain why you did something in the past, say “My understanding was . . . ” rather than “I assumed . . .”.
 Also, don’t discuss former employers or co-workers in a negative way; in fact, it’s best to downplay previous negative experiences.
 Instead of saying a previous situation was “horrible” or “a train wreck,” say it was “challenging.”

 Salary: When to Ask

 Wouldn’t the job hunting process be so much more convenient if the starting salary or salary range was stated in every job description?
 When you’re unsure of the salary, a general guideline is to inquire when invited to a second interview or sometime during that interview.
-Some interviewers might ask for your previous salary, which could be quite a bit lower than the new position.
-In that case, respond by stating your desired salary or salary range and see if the company can meet it.
+Some interviewers might ask for you’re previous salary, which could be quite a bit lower than the new position.
+In that case, respond by stating you’re desired salary or salary range and see if the company can meet it.
 (Note: Watch for the next blog post in this series, “How to Negotiate the Cyber Job Offer,” for tips when negotiating a compensation package.)

 Winding Down the Interview and Post-Interview Tasks